OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/command-ref/AwsS3Catalog/AwsS3Catalog.md

 The `dataset.png` file can be provided in the main dataset folder (no need to provide in every version folder).
 All datasets should provide an image file in order to create a more visually-interesting landing page.
+The image for a dataset version may change over time.
-The file is used by the output `index.html` landing page to provide a visual for the dataset.
+The file is used by the output `index.html` (or `index.md`) landing page to provide a visual for the dataset.

 #### `dataset-details.md` - Insert for Dataset Section ####